jayceazua/hydra_tutorial/README.md

    - move all the config files into conf directory
   - after you can choose which database to config
   - you can compose your config object from multiple config files
+ - config files that not a part of a config group like db cannot bee overriden